bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

         </body>
     </html>

-Note that above we have not included the ``"-widgets"`` JS and CSS files, since the document does not use Bokeh widgets.
-If required, the CDN resources are available as HTTPS URLs as well.
+Note that this doesn't include JavaScript and CSS files for ``"-widgets"`` because the document doesn't use any Bokeh widgets.

-You can see an example by running:
+You can see an example of multiple plot generation by executing the following:

 .. code:: bash